matomo-org/developer-documentation/docs/3.x/tests-ui.md

 ## Requirements

 Unit, integration and system tests are fairly straightforward to run.
 UI tests, on the other hand, need a bit more work.
 To run UI tests you'll need to install [phantomjs version 1.9 or higher](http://phantomjs.org/download.html) and make sure `phantomjs` is on your PATH.
-Then you'll have to get the tests which are located in another repository but are included in Piwik as a submodule:
+Then you'll have to get the tests which are stored in git LFS:

 ```
-$ git submodule init
+$ git lfs pull --exclude=
-$ git submodule update
+// NOTE: the --exclude= is important, because by default Matomo tells git not to pull these files (to save on bandwidth)
 ```

 If you're on Ubuntu, you'll also need some extra packages to make sure screenshots will render correctly: